Three Hearts and Three Lions: Plot

 They escape and, after encountering a dragon, a giant, and a werewolf, reach the town of Tarnberg, where they are joined by the mysterious Saracen, Carahue, who has been searching for Holger.
 Based on the advice of the wizard, Martinus Trismegistus, they set out to recover the sword Cortana.
 The sword is in a ruined church, guarded by a nixie, cannibal hillmen, and (most dangerous of all) a troll.

 On the perilous quest, Holger and Alianora fall deeply in love with each other.
 However, Holger avoids physically consummating this love though Alianora wants him to as he intends to return to his 20th-century world.
 But with the perilous Wild Hunt on their tracks, Holger and Alianora pledge their love and he promises, if surviving the ordeal ahead, always to remain with her.
-However, the decision would be taken out of his hands.
+However, the decision is taken out of his hands.

 Once the sword is recovered, Holger discovers that he is the legendary Ogier the Dane, a champion of Law.
 He vanquishes the forces of Chaos and is transported back to his own world, right back to the battle in Elsinore and, with a burst of superhuman strength, vanquishes the Nazi troops and enables Bohr to escape and play his part in the Manhattan Project.
 Thus, in two worlds, Holger/Ogier has fulfilled his destiny of fighting evil forces and preserving Denmark and France.
-The magical forces involved have no consideration for the hero's love life by leaving him stranded away from his beloved Alianora.
+The magical forces involved have no consideration for the hero's love life, leaving him stranded away from his beloved Alianora.
 Desperately wanting to return to the other world, he seeks clues in old books of magic.
 His enduring affinity with the medieval world in which he met her is expressed by a decision to convert to Catholicism.